-The MA-R program is intended for persons wishing to obtain an academic degree in religion at the master's level, with an emphasis in a major field of religious studies.
+The MA-R program is intended for persons wishing to obtain an academic degree in religion at the master's level, with a concentration in some field of religious studies.
 It is designed primarily for students who wish to qualify themselves for teaching religion.
+It is accredited by the Adventist Accrediting Association (AAA) and the Association for Theological Education in South East Asia (ATESEA).

 The MA-R also prepares the student for entrance into the PhD or MTh program.
-Because of this, care has been taken to provide an academically demanding curriculum, including a thesis.
+Because of this, care has been taken to provide an academically demanding curriculum, including a thesis or comprehensive exams.
 The academic departments will carefully screen applicants, giving special attention to the student's demonstrated academic ability.

 The MA-R is offered with two options for the culminating phase: (1) Specialized Research or (2) Comprehensive Research.
 The Specialized Research option is designed to prepare the student for further studies at the doctoral level (PhD) by writing and successfully defending a thesis.
 The Comprehensive Research is geared towards professional careers and/or teaching at the undergraduate and college levels.
-This option includes six additional semester credits from the student's area of study, and two comprehensive examinations.
+This option includes six additional course credits from the student's area of concentration, and two comprehensive examinations.

-Outcomes Competencies Educational and spiritual strengthening in major area of study Graduate demonstrates advanced theological knowledge in the major area chosen for study (biblical studies, biblical languages, theological- historical, mission) Graduate has a deepened spiritual understanding in major area of study and sustains a vibrant intellectual and relationship-oriented life as part of an ongoing commitment to Christ Teaching for college level Graduate demonstrates knowledge, understanding, and professional skills in religious studies and is prepared to teach religion courses at college level Graduate is able to interact with the broader philosophical community and minister effectively in academic and church related settings
+Outcomes Competencies Educational and spiritual strengthening in the area of concentration Graduate demonstrates advanced theological knowledge in the area of concentration Graduate has a deepened spiritual understanding in area of concentration and sustains a vibrant intellectual and relationship-oriented life as part of an ongoing commitment to Christ Teaching at the college level Graduate demonstrates knowledge, understanding, and professional skills in religious studies and is prepared to teach religion courses at college level Graduate is able to interact with the broader philosophical community and minister effectively in academic and church related settings

-Outcomes Competencies Research and writing in preparation for doctoral studies Graduate demonstrates mastery of the methodological and theoretical frameworks employed in religious studies research Graduate has analytic and discursive skills at a high level of proficiency, has conducted research, and successfully defended a thesis in the major area of study Graduate is qualified for studies on the doctoral level
+Outcomes Competencies Research and writing in preparation for doctoral studies Graduate demonstrates mastery of the methodological and theoretical frameworks employed in religious studies research Graduate has analytic and discursive skills at a high level of proficiency, has conducted research, and successfully passed comprehensive examinations or defended a thesis in the area of concentration Graduate is qualified for studies at the doctoral level